tom-draper/persona/src/persona/data/README.md

 A city is a partial dataset nested inside its country (or, for New York City, its US state): it carries its own districts and is flagged urban, and inherits every other feature from the parent.
-It is reached by bare name (`tokyo`) or through the parent, which yields the city in proportion to its population share.
+A city is addressed explicitly, by bare name (`tokyo`) or full path — a *country* query never descends into a city, so every persona from a country stays consistent in its fields and its location granularity.

 - [X] `london`
 - [X] `paris`